Arush19/4103-102-OpSys/assignments/Test_One_Addon.md

 Having multiple OS in one computer like Windows, Linux.

 ###3.	**Multi-processing**
-It is the use of two or more centrdal processing units within a single computer system.
+It is the use of two or more central processing units within a single computer system.

 ####Example
+Quad core(4 processors) and dual core systems(2 processors)

 ###4.	**Multi-threading**